ao333/IOTA-Visualizer/README.md

 	  Label,
 	  Port
 	};
-Notice: Source is address of iota server, port is port of the server.
+Notice: You do not need this file in server config folder.
+Just need it in database's config folder.
+Source is address of iota server, port is port of the server.
 Please change Label when you add more source servers